-1. Examination of morphology and anatomy of vegetative and reproductive parts of Selaginella, Equisetum and Pteris.

-- 2. Examination of morphology and anatomy of vegetative and reproductive parts of Cycas & Pinus - 3.
-Plant collection (pteridophytes &gymnosperms).
+- 1. Examination of morphology and anatomy of vegetative and reproductive parts of Selaginella. - 2.
+Examination of morphology and anatomy of vegetative and reproductive parts of Equisetum. - 3.
+Examination of morphology and anatomy of vegetative and reproductive parts of Pteris. - 4.
+Examination of morphology and anatomy of vegetative and reproductive parts of Cycas & Pinus - 5.
+Examination of morphology and anatomy of vegetative and reproductive parts of -Pinus - 6.
+Plant collection -pteridophytes. - 7.
+Plant collection gymnosperms.

 - 1. Sambamurty, (2008).
 A Textbook of Bryophytes, Pteridophytes, Gymnosperms and Paleobotany.
-IK International Publishers. - Bhatnager,S.P.,&Moitra,A.(1996).Gymnosperms.NewDelhi:NewAgeInternational (P) Ltd. Publishers. - 3.
+IK International Publishers. - 2.
+Wickens, G.E.
+(2004).
+Economic Botany: Principles and Practices.
+Dordrecht: Netherlands, Springer, Kluwer Publishers. - 3.
+Bhatnager, S.P., & Moitra, A. (1996).
+Gymnosperms.
+New Delhi:New Age International (P) Ltd. Publishers. - 4.
 Parihar, N.S.
 (1996).
 The Biology and Morphology of Pteridophytes.
-Allahabad: Central Book Depot. - 4.
-Wickens,G.E.
-(2004).
-Economic Botany: Principles and Practices.
-Dordrecht: Netherlands, Springer, Kluwer Publishers.
+Allahabad: Central Book Depot.